We our Oceans

-At Sam’s, we’re committed to the environment and ecological systems from where our food is sourced and grown – and we’re working hard to meet today’s needs without compromising the ability of future generations to meet their needs.
+Sam’s is a proud member of the Surfrider Foundation, and certified in the Ocean-friendly restaurants program.
+Surfrider is dedicated to the protection and preservation of the world’s oceans and beaches.
+We are committed to the environment, and the ecological systems from where our food is sourced and grown – and we’re working hard to meet today’s needs without compromising future generations.

 Rooftop Solar Electricity

-Our newest addition is a solar electric system, which covers our rooftop.
-It adds about 13.8 mega watt hours of electricity annually for the restaurant, saving lots of energy!
+Sam’s rooftop is covered with a solar electric system.
+It adds about 13.8 megawatt hours of electricity annually for the restaurant, saving lots of energy!

 We have replaced all of our incandescent lights with fluorescent, which are known to outlast up to 13 incandescent bulbs, consuming far less energy.